seafer6969/configfiles/README.md

 4. add poweroff and reboot functions to rmenu
 5. change the names of various functions [DONE]
 6. make tiling binds using maximize command [DONE] (but with ResizeMove command)
+7. stop baby terminal from constantly respawning when restarting fvwm

 ## .Xresources
 1. fix Xapps colors not showing correctly [DONE]